ctp-eos/ctp-sci/investors/CTP Energy: More Evidence Than Our Peers.md

 **Investing in CTP Energy Science** is an investment in **proven innovation**, not speculative theories.

+Our challenge:
-Our challenge: is to replicate these technologies based on OUR CTPSci Sciences understandings and OUR foresite into the **Nth Industrial Revolution**.
+is to replicate these observed CTP Technologies based on OUR CTPSci Sciences understandings and OUR foresite into the coming **Nth Industrial Revolution**.

 ---